 Let us take a step back: The proposed government bailout will involve at least half a trillion dollars of the public’s money; the AIG bailout was $85 billion; Bear Stearns, around $20 billion; the Fed has pumped in well over half a trillion into the credit markets by this point; interest rates for Treasury bonds are significantly lower than rates for bank-to-bank loans.

 A lot of that money will be gotten back to the taxpayer eventually.
-The opportunity cost – that is, the metric economists use to analyze the true cost of all that money – however, will be huge.
-In the end, the taxpayers will almost certainly end up spending thousands of dollars for every man, woman and child in this country.
+The opportunity cost – that is, the metric economists use to analyze the actual cost of all that money – however, will be huge.
+In the end, the taxpayers will almost certainly end up spending thousands of dollars for every man, woman, and child in this country.

-It’s an infuriating situation, largely because it doesn’t have to be this way.
+It’s an infuriating situation, primarily because it doesn’t have to be this way.
 The executive branch of this country has nationalized a significant portion of the financial industry.
 It will continue to do so for some time.
 However, congressional Democrats have huge leverage over the process at this point.
-With or without their help, the federal government could end up turning many of these forced purchases into solid investments that pay large dividends for the American taxpayer.
+With or without their help, the federal government could end up turning many of these forced purchases into stable investments that pay significant dividends for the American taxpayer.

 This will lead to a significant decline in housing prices, even in New York City.

 However, the picture for the city’s real estate market has brightened significantly from yesterday.
 The doomsday scenario for the New York City housing market was that the city’s financial industry would be largely on its own to absorb the damage it has done to the world’s economy.
 Life’s not fair, however, and the country as a whole is going to absorb those losses, not New York City’s most important industry.

 So, the market will do much better than many people thought at the beginning of the week.
 Many expected the Fed to blink and eventually cave to the industry’s demands, at least partially.
 Few foresaw, however, the government’s complete and total retreat from its earlier position.